mikepthomas/projects/_posts/printer.md

 Two Y axis fixation clamps are loosely screwed to the hot bed fixed aluminium plate, these will hold the ends of the belt later.

+> [!NOTE]
-**_NOTE:_** The belt fixation clamps are attached on the opposite side of the hot bed fixed aluminium plate here compared to the manual.
+> The belt fixation clamps are attached on the opposite side of the hot bed fixed aluminium plate here compared to the manual.
 I did this intentially as this lowers the attachment point of the belt allowing the belts to be more parallel than on the stock build.

 #### Parts Used